 Are you ready for the best tour of Greece?

 Day 1: We will depart from Athens and follow the coastal road to the Corinth Canal.
-After a short stop there, we'll continue our journey towards the Ancient Theatre of Epidaurus, the ancient marvel that is known around the world due to its excellent acoustic.
+After a short stop there, we'll continue our journey towards the Ancient Theatre of Epidaurus, the ancient marvel that is known around the world due to its excellent acoustics.

 Our next destination will take us through central Peloponnese, pass us by the towns of Tripolis and Megalopolis to the site of Ancient Olympia.
 This was the cradle of the ancient Olympic Games.
 Olympia will also be the place where we dine and spend the night.